Income Tax? Corporation Tax? Capital gains tax? VAT?

 Not all of these “badges” need to be present in order for a trade to exist.
 It’s only when you look at all the badges that are present in the context of the activity that you can decide if you are trading in cryptocurrencies or investing in them.

-The biggest potential risk is that some people will make vast amounts of profit from cryptocurrencies, HMRC deem them to be trading, and end up being hit with the top rate of income tax on their earnings (currently 45% plus 2% National Insurance).
-At the highest rate of tax, individuals also lose their tax free personal allowance.
+The biggest potential risk is that some people will make vast amounts of gains from cryptocurrencies, HMRC deem them to be trading, and end up being hit with the top rate of income tax on their earnings (currently 45% plus 2% National Insurance).
+At the highest rate of tax, individuals also lose their tax-free personal allowance.

-For those that are investing, as distinct from trading, in cryptocurrency, these gains will be subject to Capital Gains Tax (CGT).
-Every individual has an annual exemption of £11,300 (for 2017/18 tax year).
+For those that are investing in cryptocurrency, these gains will be subject to Capital Gains Tax (CGT).
+Every individual has an annual exemption of £12,300 (for 2021/22 tax year).
 Any gains over and above that amount will be taxed at either 10% or 20% depending on your other income in that same tax year.